Skip to main content

 The 6-Month Visitor Limit

-Visitor status allows you to stay for up to 6 months per entry, renewable with a Visitor Record application.
+Visitor status allows you to stay for up to 6 months per entry as the legal default (IRPR r.183(2)), renewable with a Visitor Record application.
+As announced effective January 5, 2026, IRCC instructs officers that they may grant a longer authorized period, commonly up to one year per entry, at their discretion where you show sufficient funds and intent to leave; this is officer discretion, not an automatic right, and the 6-month default in the regulation is unchanged.
 However, CBSA officers can and do question repeated long stays.
 If you regularly spend 5–6 months in Canada, leave for a short period, and re-enter for another 5–6 months, you may attract scrutiny about whether you are genuinely a visitor or attempting to live in Canada without proper status.

 • You must have sufficient funds for your stay